BendyINKdemo190play/Secret-AI-project/README.md

 I'm looking for a team of developers capable of creating **neural networks for generating text and images**,
 with integration into **Ren'Py** (Python).
 The project is classified — **all details will be shared only after signing an NDA (Non-Disclosure Agreement)**.

+> ❗ This project is in **early development** and currently running on a **volunteer/unpaid basis**.
+> If you're passionate about AI and want to collaborate for fun, experience, or portfolio — you're very welcome.

 ---